The Greek Wine Even Greeks Won’t Drink

 At least, all of the Greek-Americans I know won’t.
 And my local Greek restaurant recently quit carrying Kourtaki Retsina of Attiki (the only retsina they had), citing a total lack of demand from their customers.
 Quite a bold move, considering Retsina is routinely called the “iconic wine of Greece” and is ingrained in the food and drink culture of the nation.

-And a move which I don’t understand.
+And a reluctance which I don’t understand.
 I’ve been enjoying Retsina for decades, although I will admit it’s in part because of Retsina’s origin story.
 More on that in a moment.
 The traditional grape for Retsina is Savatiano with Assyrtiko and Rhoditis sometimes blended in.
 Modern Retsina is made following the same winemaking techniques of white wine, with the exception of small pieces of Aleppo pine resin (!) being added to the must during fermentation.
 It is this pine resin that gives Retsina its name, as well as its unique flavor profile.
 The resin exudes an oily film on the surface of the fermenting liquid; after racking, the wine is clarified and the solids and surface film are removed.

 Nowadays, much less resin is used than traditionally called for.
 Such wines lack the pungent “whiff of turpentine” of old.
 Indeed, it seems to me the resin content goes down every year.
 Frankly, I miss that resin punch, and even as producers seemingly try to make the wine more accessible, fewer people are willing to try it.
 Even so, it is considered an ideal accompaniment to such flavorful Greek dishes as saganaki, pastırma or garlic dips, which are often consumed as appetizers.